girip11/bash_scripting/bash_guide/10_cmd_substitution.md

 echo $(echo $BASHPID) $BASHPID
 ```

-## Word splitting
+## 6. Word splitting

-* The shell scans the results of parameter expansion, command substitution, and arithmetic expansion **that did not occur within double quotes** for word splitting.
+> The shell scans the results of parameter expansion, command substitution, and arithmetic expansion **that did not occur within double quotes** for word splitting followed by filename expansion.

 * For word splitting, shell variable `IFS` is used.
 By default `IFS` is set to `'<space><tab><newline>'`.
 If `IFS` is set to `null`, no word splitting occurs.